JumHorn/AddBrace/README.md

 you probably solve this problem by delete white character between # and if

 #### second
-code like this have been solved after the version of V2.5
+code like this have been partly solved after the version of V2.5
+solved
 ```C++
 if(true)
     if(false)